 Over tea, the old woman is revealing that she had a son who she lost, when suddenly there is a knock at the door.
 Louisa and Tom Gradgrind enter.
 From the look on his face, it is clear that Tom is not here of his own choosing.
 Louisa is shocked by the poverty of Stephen's rooms.
 She then does what she had come to do: offer Stephen some money to aid his search for new employment.
 Though reluctant to accept money, Stephen is grateful for Louisa's genuine kindness, and takes some, which he promises to pay back.

 While the education of facts seems to have extinguished all goodness of character in Tom, it has been unable to do the same in Louisa.
-Because she is a woman and therefore more tender and sensitive to the feelings of the heart, she takes pity on Stephen and goes out of her way to help him.
+Louisa is more tender and sensitive to the feelings of the heart, traits that were stereotypically associated with femininity during the Victorian era (when the novel takes place).
+She therefore takes pity on Stephen and goes out of her way to help him.
 Louisa's shock at Stephen's poverty is another indication of the middle and upper classes blindness toward the true condition of the industrial working class.

 Tom then does something very unusual: he pulls Stephen aside into a corner, and tells him (in a whisper so no one can hear) that something good may come to him if he hangs around the Bank within the sight of Bitzer every night until the night he leaves to find work elsewhere.
 Stephen is confused, but says he will.
 Tom seems nervous and jumpy.
 Louisa and Tom then take their leave of Stephen, and Rachael does likewise.